Local Water Done Well

 At the moment 67 different councils, including Porirua, own and operate the majority of the country’s water services.
 However, councils face a number of challenges to deliver these in an affordable way into the future, including ageing infrastructure, growth and the impacts of climate change.

-The Government’s plan proposes putting all water services into 10 new publicly-owned Water Services Entities (WSEs).
-Porirua would be in Entity G with seven other councils from the Wellington region.
+The previous Government’s plan proposed putting all water services into 10 new publicly-owned Water Services Entities (WSEs).
+Porirua would have been in Entity G with seven other councils from the Wellington region.

 Water Services Legislation

-The Government is implementing reform of water services through a suite of legislation, including:
+The Government was implementing reform of water services through a suite of legislation, including:

 • The Water Services Entities Act: establishes the new water services entities so they are ready to provide services from 1 July 2024.